rubenmesserschmidt/blendai-docs/docs/source/features/reference_images.rst

 Model
 =====

-BlendAI's Reference Images feature is powered by StabilityAI.
+BlendAI's Reference Images feature is powered by Black Forest Labs.
 The processing happens on servers from Replicate.

 :Model:
     ``flux-schnell``